Department of Health, Sport, and Exercise Sciences

 A study of medical terminology.
 This course will include; analysis of root words, prefixes and suffixes for understanding medical language; origin, modern usage and abbreviations.

 A fundamental study of the physiological adjustments that occur within the body during exercise.
 The presentation of this material is particularly oriented toward a basic understanding of the physiological systems as they are affected by the activity of a normal coaching or teaching situation.
 The physiological values of exercise are also stressed.
-Prerequisite: Three hours of physiology.
+Prerequisite: BIOL 246 and admission to the School of Education & Human Sciences.

 This course explores the control of human movement from an exercise neurophysiology perspective.
 Emphasis will be placed on the understanding the interactions between the nervous system and muscular systems in the control of muscle force/power production and the control of movement under a variety of contexts.
 These contexts include responses and adaptations to exercise training, the aging process, and in a variety of neuromuscular disorders.
-Prerequisite: BIOL 240 and BIOL 246.
+Prerequisite: BIOL 240, BIOL 246, HSES 372, and admission to the School of Education & Human Sciences.

 Theory of volleyball, including methods of teaching fundamentals, individual and team offense and defense.
 Various styles of play and methods of coaching.
 Efficient performance of the skills during game conditions will be emphasized.